DigitalMitford/DM_processing/README.md

 mitford
 =======

-The GitHub repository archiving coding development work on the [Digital Mitford Project](http://digitalmitford.org).
+The GitHub repository for coding development work on the [Digital Mitford Project](http://digitalmitford.org).